What the Deaf Man Heard: Plot summary

 Black junk dealer Archibald Thacker and his sons masquerade as poor but are actually Harvard-educated businessmen as well as moonshine runners.
-They scheme to temporarily store a shipment of the liquor in the church’s large, new baptismal font.
+They scheme to temporarily store a shipment of the liquor in the church's large, new baptismal font.

-The Tynan house hosts the church’s newly ordained and unsure preacher, Reverend Pruitt.
-Seeing a newspaper article where a rock & roll group, the Weevils, claimed to be bigger than God (inspired by Beatle John Lennon’s “More popular than Jesus" remark), Pruitt is inspired to hold a record-burning event.
+The Tynan house hosts the church's newly-ordained and unsure preacher, Reverend Pruitt.
+Seeing a newspaper article where a rock and roll group claimed to be bigger than God (inspired by Beatle John Lennon's "More popular than Jesus" remark), Pruitt is inspired to hold a record-burning event.
 The event grows out of control and gains a festive atmosphere.
 Embers from the bonfire ignite nearby fireworks, sending a skyrocket into the church and directly into the font full of alcohol, burning the church down.

 Tolliver is put on trial for his embezzlement as the church is revealed to be uninsured.
 Sammy is called as the first witness and everyone is surprised when he speaks.
-Tolliver’s mother collapses and dies from shock.
+Tolliver's mother collapses and dies from shock.
 Tolliver believes he is finally entitled to his inheritance.
-Norm reveals the notarized affidavit he found decades earlier in which Tolliver’s father identifies Sammy as his illegitimate son by Helen, born just before Tolliver.
+Norm reveals the notarized affidavit he found decades earlier in which Tolliver's father identifies Sammy as his illegitimate son by Helen, born just before Tolliver.
 As firstborn, Sammy is the legal heir to the Tynan fortune according to the terms of the will.
 Tolliver is sentenced to jail.

 Sammy gives away much of his newfound wealth to charity as well as to Norm and Lucille.
 He boards a bus to begin exploring the country.
 Tallasse chases down the bus in her car and joins Sammy on his trip.